What to Do if Your Dog is Constipated

-Lisa Davila, hospital manager at Aggieland Animal Health Center and Pet Resort, told me, “True constipation is actually uncommon in dogs, however, when it does occur, it can be a very uncomfortable condition.”
+Lisa Davila BS-Biomedical Science Hospital Manager at Aggieland Animal Health Center in College Station Texas, told me, “True constipation is actually uncommon in dogs, however, when it does occur, it can be a very uncomfortable condition.”
 She continued to offer this advice as to when to seek medical assistance, “If they are not vomiting, have a normal appetite, and have not eaten anything they should not have, it should be fine to wait 48 hours prior to making a vet appointment.”

 Stephanie Lantry, DVM and veterinary expert with Airvet, agree and added, “If a dog is vomiting, has stopped eating completely, is straining, or you see blood around the rectum, then I would recommend going to an emergency hospital.”

 Lisa also pointed out, “Dogs can also strain after having bad diarrhea, so it’s important that the dog parent monitor them carefully or they may mistake diarrhea for constipation.
 This happens A LOT!”